groves/groves.github.io/content/posts/joy_of_text.md

 [kitty layout]: https://sw.kovidgoyal.net/kitty/overview/#layouts
 [tmux]: https://github.com/tmux/tmux/wiki

-With this workbench approach, we can have an ditor in one pane, a shell for running the compiler in a second, and a script running the server we're developing showing its logs in a third.
+With this workbench approach, we can have an editor in one pane, a shell for running the compiler in a second, and a script running the server we're developing showing its logs in a third.
 Through the [scripting exposed by the terminal][kitty scripting] we can bind a keystroke to [rexecute the last command run in a shell][reterm] without leaving our editor pane.

 [kitty scripting]: https://sw.kovidgoyal.net/kitty/kittens/custom/#using-kittens-to-script-kitty-without-any-terminal-ui